Emily-OBrien-NHS/skunkworks-nursing-placement-schedule-optimisation/docs/UI.md

 ### After the algorithm has run
 Once the algorithm has finished running, some balloons will appear, as well as a green box stating 'Schedule production complete!'.
 This indicates that all of the requested schedules have been produced and are ready for human review.

-Download links for the comparison file and each individual output (both the detailed version and simplified UHPT version) will appear at the very bottom of the page.
+Download links for the comparison file and the output from each individual run will appear at the very bottom of the page.

+**Note**: If you upload a file into either the "Run Algorithm" or "Create Student Input Sheet" pages, and then switch to the other, the file will remain and a red error message will appear prompting you to change the input file.